|

 and convincing evidence of defendant’s “oppression,

 fraud, or malice.”
 Civil Code section 3294.
-Real world meaning:
+Real world

-convincing evidence", the party with the burden of proof must
+by "clear and convincing evidence", the party with

-convince the trier of fact that it is substantially more likely
+the burden of proof must convince the trier of fact that it is

-than not that the thing is in fact true.
-This is a lesser requirement
+substantially more likely than not that the thing is in fact

-than "proof beyond a reasonable doubt",
+beyond a reasonable doubt", which requires that the

-which requires that the trier of fact be close to certain of the
+trier of fact be close to certain of the truth of the matter

-truth of the matter asserted, but a stricter requirement than proof
+asserted, but a stricter requirement than proof by "preponderance

-by "preponderance of the evidence,"
+of the evidence,"

 which merely requires that the matter asserted seem more likely